-- Providing support to isolated and vulnerable residents affected by the pandemic, including developing a preventative approach to help people avoid food crisis, undertaking initiatives to tackle loneliness and isolation, helping those at risk of abuse and homelessness and supporting vulnerable people into training or work. - Driving local activity and the delivery of local improvements through the creation of ward plans, the spend of ward budgets and through neighbourhood working. - Supporting volunteering in the borough by implementing a Staff Volunteering Policy and engaging with Rotherham Heroes volunteers.
+- Providing support to isolated and vulnerable residents affected by the pandemic, including developing a preventative approach to help people avoid food crisis, undertaking initiatives to tackle loneliness and isolation, helping those at risk of abuse and homelessness and supporting vulnerable people into training or work. - Driving local activity and the delivery of local improvements through the creation of ward plans, the spend of ward budgets and through neighbourhood working. - Supporting volunteering in the borough by encouraging local people and employees to volunteer and engaging with existing volunteers.